linked-solutions/fuseki-oidc/README.md

 Security graph is prepopulated with the data that allows access to every graph for this user so do not change the name, just password.

-To build an image run `docker build -t linkedsolutiona:fuseki-server .`.
+To build an image run `docker build -t linkedsolutions:fuseki-server .`.
 Tag is optional

 ### Running
-To run docker image `docker run -it --add-host=172.17.0.2:docker.server.com -p 9090:3030 smartswissparticipation:fuseki-server` the Ip 172.17.0.2 should be replaced with actual ip of Keycloak container you can access server at http://localhost:9090/
+To run docker image `docker run -it --add-host=172.17.0.2:keycloak -p 9090:3030 smartswissparticipation:fuseki-server` the Ip 172.17.0.2 should be replaced with actual ip of Keycloak container you can access server at http://localhost:9090/